melvinwaluyo/PhishingCheckScalable/README.md

 # Phishing Check - Scalable Microservices Architecture

-This repository provides an overview of the Phishing Check application, designed as a scalable system deployed on Kubernetes.
-It transitions from an initial monolithic design to a decoupled microservices architecture, enhancing performance, resilience, and maintainability.
+This repository contains the **scalable, microservices-based version** of the Phishing Check application.
+It's designed for deployment on Kubernetes and addresses the limitations of the original monolithic design by separating concerns, enabling independent scaling, and improving resilience.

 ## 1. Architecture Overview